-The GenesysTM series designed for use in TN, TT and IT power distribution systems.Depending on its input option, the GenesysTM 3300W series can be operated from a nominal 190V to 240V, single or three phase, 47~63Hz or from a nominal 380V to 415V, three phase, 47~63Hz.
+The Genesys[TM] series can be operated from a nominal 100V to 240V, single phase, 47~63Hz.
 The input voltage range and current required for each model is specified in Chapter 2.
 Ensure that under heavy load, the AC voltage supplied to the power supply does not fall below the specifications described in Chapter 2.